cortexrd/Knack-Toolkit-Library/README.md

 -   **autoFocus**: Callback to your app\'s handler of autoFocus.
 By default, Knack does not set the focus to a field.
 But this enables you to choose when and how to do it -- your way.
+For your convenience, a sample snippet is included, but feel free to adapt it to your needs.

 -   **renderViews**: Renders all views in the current scene.

 -   **addKioskButtons**: In kiosk mode, most of the time there is no mouse or keyboard.
 This enables adding specific buttons, typically for navigation: Back, Done, Refresh.
-I\'ve also added Work Shift and Messaging buttons, if ever you need them (more information provided upon request).
+We\'ve also added Work Shift and Messaging buttons, if ever you need them (more information provided upon request).

 -   **spinnerWatchdog**: This is a timer that checks if the app is in a waiting state.
 If the spinner takes more than a specified amount of